Germany risks recession as Russian gas crisis deepens

 - Slowing flows hinder efforts to refill storage for winter

-Germany faces certain recession if already faltering Russian gas supplies completely stop, an industry body warned on Tuesday, as Italy said it would consider offering financial backing to help companies refill gas storage to avoid a deeper crisis in winter.
+Germany faces certain recession if faltering Russian gas supplies stop completely, an industry body warned on Tuesday, and Italy said it would consider offering financial backing to help companies refill gas storage to avoid a deeper crisis in winter.

 European Union states from the Baltic Sea in the north to the Adriatic in the south have outlined measures to cope with a supply crisis after Russia's invasion of Ukraine put energy at the heart of an economic battle between Moscow and the West.

 The EU relied on Russia for as much as 40% of its gas needs before the war - rising to 55% for Germany - leaving a huge gap to fill in an already tight global gas market.
-Some countries have temporarily reversed plans to shut coal power plants in response.
+Some countries have responded by temporarily reversing plans to shut coal power plants.

-Global gas prices have sky-rocketed, driving surging inflation higher still and creating a bigger headache for policy makers trying to haul Europe back from an economic precipice.
+Gas prices have hit record levels, driving a surge in inflation and adding to challenges for policymakers trying to haul Europe back from an economic precipice.

-Germany's BDI industry association slashed its economic growth forecast for 2022 on Tuesday to 1.5%, revising it down from 3.5% expected before the war.
-It said a halt in Russian gas deliveries would make recession inevitable.
+Germany's BDI industry association on Tuesday cut its economic growth forecast for 2022 to 1.5% from the 3.5% expected before the war began on Feb.
+24. It said a halt in Russian gas deliveries would make recession in Europe's largest economy inevitable.

-Russian gas is still being pumped via Ukraine but at a reduced rate and the Nord Stream 1 pipeline under the Baltic, a vital supply route to Germany, is working at just 40% capacity, which Moscow says is because Western sanctions are hindering repairs.
-Europe says this is a pretext to reduce flows.
+Russian gas is still being pumped via Ukraine but at a reduced rate.
+The Nord Stream 1 pipeline under the Baltic, a vital supply route to Germany, is working at just 40% capacity.
+Moscow says Western sanctions are hindering repairs; Europe says this is a pretext to reduce flows.

+German Economy Minister Robert Habeck said the reduced supplies amounted to an economic attack and part of Russian President Vladimir Putin's plan to stir up fear.

+"This is a new dimension," Habeck said.
+"This strategy cannot be allowed to succeed."

 The slowdown has hampered Europe's efforts to refill storage facilities, now about 55% full, to meet an EU-wide target of 80% by October and 90% by November, a level that would help see the bloc through winter if supplies were disrupted further.

-An Italian government source said a state guarantee was a potential option to help lower the cost of financing.

-"Gas currently is so expensive that operators cannot put money into it," Cingolani said.
+On Tuesday, Italy's government announced initial measures to boost gas storage after energy company Eni (ENI.MI) reported a shortfall in flows from Russia for more than a week.

+Ecological Transition Minister Roberto Cingolani said in a statement the government planned to purchase coal if it needed to use coal-fired power plants to save gas.
+Cingolani also asked gas grid operator Snam (SRG.MI) to adopt measures to help bring gas stockpiles to around their targeted level for June.

-The benchmark gas price for Europe was trading around 126 euros ($133) per megawatt hour (MWh) on Tuesday, below this year's peak of 335 euros but still up more than 300% on its level a year ago.
+The benchmark gas price for Europe was trading around 126 euros ($133) per megawatt hour (MWh), below this year's peak of 335 euros but up more than 300% from a year ago.

-Italy, alongside others such as Germany, Denmark, Austria and the Netherlands, has activated the first early warning stage of its three-stage plan to cope with a gas supply crisis.
+Countries other than Italy, including Austria, Denmark, Germany and the Netherlands, have activated the first early warning stage of a three-stage plan to cope with a gas supply crisis.

-As part of Germany's contingency plans, the Bundesnetzagentur gas regulator unveiled details of a new auction system to start in coming weeks, aimed at encouraging manufacturers to consume less gas.
+Germany's Bundesnetzagentur gas regulator outlined details of a new auction system to start in coming weeks, aimed at encouraging manufacturers to consume less gas.

-The head of the Bundesnetzagentur questioned whether current gas deliveries would get the country through the winter, although he had earlier said it was not time to declare an all-out emergency, or the third stage of the crisis plan.
+The head of the Bundesnetzagentur questioned whether current gas deliveries would get the country through the winter.
+Earlier, he said it was too soon to declare an all-out emergency, or the third stage of the crisis plan.

-"As it stands today, we have a problem," Bundesnetzagentur President Klaus Mueller said on the sidelines of an industry event in the German city of Essen.
+"As it stands today, we have a problem," Bundesnetzagentur President Klaus Mueller said on the sidelines of an industry event.

+The CEO of Germany's largest power utility RWE (RWEG.DE) Markus Krebber said Europe had little time to plan.

+"How would we re-distribute the gas if we were fully cut off?
+There is currently no plan ... at European level ... as every country is looking at their emergency plan," he told the same event.

-The sky-high European price has attracted more LNG cargoes, but Europe lacks the infrastructure to meet all its needs from LNG, a market that was stretched even before the Ukraine war.
+Soaring European prices have attracted more liquefied natural gas (LNG) cargoes, but Europe lacks the infrastructure to meet all its needs from LNG, a market that was stretched even before the Ukraine war.

-Europe is seeking more pipeline supplies from its own producers, such as Norway, and other states, such as Azerbaijan, but most producers are already pushing at the limits of output.
+Europe is seeking more pipeline supplies from its own producers, such as Norway, and other states, including Azerbaijan, but most producers are already pushing the limits of output.

-As the crisis extends across Europe, even a small consumer like Sweden has joined European allies in triggering the first stage of its energy crisis plan.
+Even small consumer Sweden has joined European allies in triggering the first stage of its energy crisis plan.

-The state energy agency said on Tuesday supplies were still robust but it was signalling "to industry players and gas consumers connected to the western Swedish gas network, that the gas market is strained and a deteriorating gas supply situation may arise."
+The state energy agency said supplies remained robust but it was signalling "to industry players and gas consumers connected to the western Swedish gas network, that the gas market is strained and a deteriorating gas supply situation may arise".

 ($1 = 0.9477 euros)